evandisoft/RedOnion/RedOnion.KSP/API/ReadOnlyList.1.md

 **Instance Properties:**
+- `version`: int - Version counter.
+Each update of the collection increments this.
+Can be used to detect changes mid-enumeration.
 - `count`: int - Number of elements in the list (or set).
 - `[index int]`: T - Get element by index.
 Will throw exception if index is out of range.